-It is situated at an elevation of around 4,000 meters, and is one of the most preferred hiking destinations, thanks to its amazing hiking trails.
+It’s situated at an elevation of around 4,000 meters, and is one of the most preferred Ecuador travel destinations, thanks to its amazing hiking trails.
 The Laguna Quilotoa is span over the Andes Mountain, and hiking to this place can be exhausting.
 The destination of the hike is the beautiful Quilotoa Lake, a deep blue lake on a volcanic crater.

 The breathtaking beauty of this place, the stunning views of the Ecuadorian highlands you get all along through the hike, the disconnection from the outside world, all make this a must-visit place for backpackers who are looking to hike in Ecuador.

 Sigchos to Quilotoa – The Most Popular Route

 This route spans 38 km one way and is best explored through a span of 3-4 days by making stops at each day.
 The trail goes like this – Latacunga to Sigchos to Isinliví to Chugchilan to Quilotoa.

 Sigchos to Isinlivi